#ShutEmUp.

 - Met with the eSafety Commissioner in Canberra on 24 May to discuss criminal activity issues and the proposed legislation

-- Social media has become a tool for young offenders to boast about their crimes, which are glamourised by their peers and is demeaning to victims.
+Social media has become a tool for young offenders to boast about their crimes, which are glamourised by their peers and is demeaning to victims.
 The notoriety of crime is perpetuating a cycle of youth offending.
+This legislation will:

 Sign the Petition.